Best Steaks in Dallas

 Gorji’s championship ribeye and beef tenderloin steaks are favorites.
 They are prime and don’t have hormones or antibiotics.
 Gorji serves Lamb T-Bone, Prime Bone-In Pork Chop, and Venison Tenderloin also.
 The free-range Venison is grass-fed, hormone and antibiotic-free.
 And it has less fat than chicken and 80% less than beef as well.
 The venison has twice as much iron as beef and eight times more than chicken.
 Food critic Eve Hill-Agnus has described the Venison tenderloin as having a texture like velvet in a D Magazine article about Gorji Restaurant, .

 Keeping It Simple—The Secret To One of The Best Steaks In Dallas

 Dallas Observer Review Excerpt:

 “The first thing you need to know about Gorji is that he is some kind of meat genius.
 Born in Iran and trained in engineering, Gorji parlayed that unlikely background into back-to-back Texas Steak Cook-Off championships, besting … and a slew of other big-name chefs.
 He doesn’t compete anymore because he doesn’t need to.
 The point is proven.

-We sampled Gorji’s mussels, scallops, duck, beef, boar, lamb and quail, and every single one was cooked flawlessly, with total understanding of each cut’s identity.
-If you want to eat an entire ark of animals, Canary is the place to do it.
+We sampled Gorji’s mussels, scallops, duck, beef, boar, lamb, and quail, and every single one was cooked flawlessly, with the total understanding of each cut’s identity.
+If you want to eat an entire ark of animals, Gorji is the place to do it.

 Most of the grill items at Gorji don’t have or need, elaborate sauces or garnishes.
 An exception is the classic sweet-savory pairing appetizer of duck breast hidden under a plum.